Bachelor of Science

 Bachelor of Arts

-This degree is the most flexible degree, and best suited for students interested in careers in education or environmental policy making.
+The most flexible degree, and best suited for students interested in careers in education or environmental policy making.
 The degree also allows students flexibility to pursue advanced degrees in environmental law or environmental medicine.

 Bachelor of Arts | Environmental Geosciences

-Co-offered by the Department of Geography, this specialization is designed for students interested in land and water aspects of the environment.
+Co-offered by the Department of Geography, this specialization is for students interested in land and water aspects of the environment.
 It can be tailored to focus on water and mineral exploration and management, geological hazards, environmental planning, resource sustainability, or earth science education.

-This degree is designed for students planning to take the professional geology (PG) licensure exam or to continue on to graduate study in Geology.
+This degree is designed for students planning to take the professional geology (PG) licensure exam or to continue to graduate study in Geology.
 It emphasizes a core understanding of petrology, structural geology, field methodology and paleontology, and it requires significant introductory coursework in calculus, general chemistry, and physics.

 Relevant Minors and Certificates